indiajoe/Photometry_script/README.md

 Photometry_script
 =================

-Photometry Scripts for Indian Telescopes HCT and IGO Written using Python, Pyraf, Iraf and some Bash scripts
+Photometry Scripts for Indian Telescopes HCT and IGO.
+Written using Python, Pyraf, Iraf and some Bash script.